Cascade and Parallel Convolutional Recurrent Neural Networks on EEG-based Intention Recognition for Brain Computer Interface: The Proposed Method

 Concretely, there are three 2D convolutional layers with the same kernel size of $3 \times 3$ for spatial feature extraction.
 In each convolutional operation we use zero-padding techniques to prevent missing the information at the edge of the input data mesh.
 This creates feature maps with the same size as the raw input EEG data mesh of $h\times w$.
 We start the first convolutional layer with 32 feature maps, and double the feature maps in each of the following convolutional layers.
 As a result, there are 128 feature maps in the last convolutional layer.
 After these three convolutional layers, a fully connected layer with 1024 neurons is applied to convert the 128 feature maps to the final spatial feature representation $\textbf{f}_k\in \mathbb{R}^{1024}$.
 This fully connected layer is optional for feeding the 2D-CNN results to RNN.
 However, we observe that this layer is essential in helping with convergence and marginally improvement of the performance of the whole framework.

 The spatial feature representation sequence $\textbf{F}_j$ is input to a RNN to computes the temporal features.
 We use Long Short-Term Memory (LSTM) units to construct two stacked RNN layers.
 LSTM is a modified RNN cell addressing the gradient vanishing and exploding problem.
 There are $S$ LSTM units in each layer, and the input to the second RNN layer is the output time sequence of the previous RNN layer.
 The hidden state of the LSTM unit of the first RNN layer at current time step $t$ is denoted as $h_t$, and the $h_{t-1}$ is the hidden state of the previous time step $t-1$.
 The information from the previous time step is conveyed to the current step, and influence the final output.
 We use the hidden state of the LSTM unit as the output of the LSTM unit.
-Therefore, the input sequence of the second LSTM layer, is the hidden state sequence of the first LSTM layer $[\textbf{h}_t,\enspace \textbf{h}_{t+1},\enspace...\enspace \textbf{h}_{t+S-1}]$.
+Therefore, the input sequence of the second LSTM layer, is the hidden state sequence of the first LSTM layer $[\textbf{h}_t,\enspace \textbf{h}_{t+1}\enspace...\enspace \textbf{h}_{t+S-1}]$.
 Since we are interested in what the brain is directing during the whole segment period, the extracted features when the LSTM has observed the entire samples of the sliding window are used for further analysis.
 Only the output of the last time step LSTM, $\textbf{h}'_{t_S-1}$, is fed into the next fully connected layer as shown in the final stage of Figure \ref{fig:cascade}.
-The temporal feature representation $\textbf{h}'_{t+S-1}$ of the segment $\textbf{S}_j$ is: \begin{ceqn}
+The temporal feature representation $\textbf{h}'_{t+S-1}$ of the segment $\textbf{S}_j$ is: